JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 - **Internal:** Service-to-service communication within the cluster
 - **Calls:** This service initiates the call to another service
 - **Called by:** This service receives calls from another service

+**Additional Note:**

+Most Endpoints are currently missing their authorization and authentication headers.
+These will be added in a later iteration when keycloak will be deployed.

 ### Prerequisites